bhudlemeyer/fib/README.md

 ## Running locally with python

 Clone this github repository to your machine, and ensure you have python version 3 or above installed.
- Then run the following command from inside the git directory to install required python packages.
+ Then run the following command from inside the project directory to install required python packages.
 ```
 pip3 install -r requirements.txt